-As at December 31, 2017, the Company had guaranteed certain liabilities by issuing 0.6 million (December 31, 2016 - 1.0 million) of irrevocable standby letters of credit.
+As at December 31, 2018, the Company had guaranteed certain liabilities by issuing \$0.6 million (December 31, 2017 - \$0.6 million) of irrevocable standby letters of credit.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
-The guarantees as at December 31, 2017 relate to environmental rehabilitation provisions.
+The guarantees as at December 31, 2018 relate to environmental rehabilitation provisions.

 The Company may pursue options to finance the further exploration, evaluation and/or development of the Star - Orion South project as it currently does not have sufficient funds to bring any of its property interests into production from its own financial resources.
-Financing options may include joint venture arrangements, debt financing, equity financing or other means.
+Financing options may include equity financing, debt financing or other means.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
 Failure to obtain additional financing could result in delay or indefinite postponement of further exploration, evaluation and/or development of its projects with the possible loss of such properties.

-The Company currently does not have sufficient resources to finance operating activities beyond its 2018 fiscal year, conditions which raise material uncertainties which cast significant doubt about the Company's ability to continue as a going concern.
-At December 31, 2017, the Company had working capital of \$3.9 million, of which \$1.5 million is committed to be spent on qualifying expenditures before December 31, 2018, leaving \$2.4 million to finance operating activities through its 2018 fiscal year.
-The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issues or other forms of financings beyond 2018.
+The Company currently does not have sufficient resources to finance operating activities beyond its 2019 fiscal year, conditions which raise material uncertainties which cast significant doubt about the Company's ability to continue as a going concern.
+At December 31, 2018, the Company had working capital of \$2.6 million, of which \$1.2 million is committed to be spent on qualifying expenditures before December 31, 2019, leaving \$1.4 million to finance operating activities through its 2019 fiscal year.
+The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings beyond 2019.
 There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration and/or evaluation plans, forfeit rights in its properties or reduce or terminate its operations.
 The Company is assessing opportunities to address the issue of liquidity.